ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 A transaction is a memory operation that appears to happen instantly.
 Here's an analogy to explain:

 Imagine you're moving your furniture from one house to another.
 The movers arrive, pack up your favorite recliner, and leave.
 Sometime during the day, you get a back ache so you drive home for lunch to relax on your recliner, but find it gone.
 Well, if it wasn't there, it must be at your new house - so you drive there, but it also wasn't there!
 You throw up your hands and collapse in defeat.
 The movers stopped to get lunch on the way...

 If the movers moved transactionally, the recliner would move instantaneously from your first house to your second.

-The abstraction of a moving company is that they move things, the timing is just an implementation detail.
+The abstraction of a moving company is that they move things, timing is just an implementation detail.
 In the same way, you program your computer to complete operations with certain abstractions, timing also not being one of them.
 Transactional memory gives the program the impression that your furniture is being moved